PennLINC/qsirecon/docs/builtin_workflows.rst

 .. warning::

-   We ultimately plan to organize the connectivity matrices accoring to the BIDS-Connectivity BEP, wherein each measure from each atlas is stored in a separate file.
+   We ultimately plan to organize the connectivity matrices according to the BIDS-Connectivity BEP, wherein each measure from each atlas is stored in a separate file.

    Therefore, this organization will change in the future.